-- Scrum_H defines multiple Stakeholder, Product Ownership, and Scrum Mastering sub-roles (or facets), providing a more realistic model adequate for today's world; - 2.
-Scrum_H extends and unifies both Scrum_P and Scrum_G; and - 3.
-Scrum_H is scale-ready; it can respond to growth or be applied to large Organizations (through fractalization) without any modifications or additions to the model.
+- ScrumH defines multiple Stakeholder, Product Ownership, and Scrum Mastering sub-roles (or facets), providing a more realistic model adequate for today's world; - ScrumH extends and unifies both ScrumP and ScrumG (though it leans heavily in the direction of ScrumG); and

+ScrumH is scale-ready; it can respond to growth or be applied to large Organizations (through fractalization) without any modifications or additions to the model.

-So, let's move on to the $\mathsf{Scrum}\mathsf{H}$ model of Single-Team Scrum...
+So, let's move on to a more-detailed description/model of the ScrumH version of Single-Team Scrum...